SeniorMars/seniormars.com/content/posts/puss_thelastwish.md

 the rest at home with the company of my nephew and niece.
 Now, let me tell you, I was originally late to the party: the first time I saw it was in theaters in late January, but I immediately fell in love with the movie.
 It simply reminded me of the first time I saw Spider-verse: a thrilling ride with a sweet story.
-Now, to me, Spider-verse is still the better film, however, this it is undoubtedly in my top five animated films.
+Now, to me, Spider-verse is still the better film, however, it is undoubtedly in my top five animated films.
 Now with that preface out of the way, let me detail why I decided to write this little blog.